Greg Taylor (Scottish footballer)

-Greg John Taylor (born 5 November 1997) is a Scottish professional footballer who plays as a left-back for Greek Superleague club PAOK and the Scotland national team.
+Greg John Taylor (born 5 November 1997) is a Scottish professional footballer who plays as a left-back for Super League Greece club PAOK and the Scotland national team.
 He was in the Rangers youth system but was released and then signed for Kilmarnock, where he made his senior debut.
 After three seasons in the Kilmarnock first team, Taylor was sold to Celtic in September 2019.
 He won five Scottish league championships in six seasons with Celtic, and then signed for Super League Greece club PAOK in 2025.

 After playing regularly for the Scotland under-21 team, Taylor made his full international debut for Scotland in June 2019.

 Club career

 Early years

-He started his career as a youth player at Rangers and was associated with the Ibrox club for six years until he was released, with the club saying he was "too small and too slight."
+Taylor started his career as a youth player at Rangers and was associated with the Ibrox club for six years until he was released, with the club saying he was "too small and too slight."
 He then signed for Kilmarnock in July 2014, and captained their under-17 and under-20 youth teams before making his progression into first team football in 2016.